galacticcouncil/hydration-docs/docs/07_governance/05_participate_in_council_elections.md

 Enter the amount of tokens you are willing to lock in support of your candidates.

 After that, select your candidates in order of preference by moving them from the left list to the right one.
-Remeber to select multiple candidates - this will help the algorithm select the optimal distribution of candidates to the Council.
+Remember to select multiple candidates - this will help the algorithm select the optimal distribution of candidates to the Council.

 To bring out your vote, click on *Vote* and sign the transaction.